gbv/beaconspec/beacon.md

 ## feed

-The feed field contains an URL, conforming to [](#RFC3986), where to download the BEACON dump from.
+The feed field contains an URL, where to download the BEACON dump from.
+In addition to standard URL schemes, alternative established URI forms for retrieval, such as magnet URIs MAY be allowed.

 ## about